NCERT Solutions Class 8 Social Science Civics Chapter 7 – Get Free PDF

 NCERT Solutions for Class 8 Civics Chapter 7 – Understanding Marginalisation

-Answer A social process of being confined to lower social standing is marginalisation.
-It involves people being denied their fundamental rights that results in lowering their social and economical status.
+Answer: A social process of being confined to lower social standing is marginalisation.
+It involves people being denied their fundamental rights, which results in lowering their social and economic status.
 It is a situation when a particular social group is forced to live on the fringes rather than in the mainstream.
-A marginalized section of the society does not get proper opportunity of socio-economic development.
+A marginalised section of society does not get opportunities for social and economic development.

 2. List two reasons why Adivasis are becoming increasingly marginalised.

 Answer: Adivasis are being increasingly marginalised for the following two reasons:

 - Changes in forest laws have deprived the Adivasis of access to forest produce.